Pumpkin Cocktail tastes like a liquid version of a big ole’ slice of pumpkin pie slathered with whipped cream with just a lovely little kick.

 Creamy and perfectly spiced with nutmeg, cinnamon and clove, this pumpkin cocktail is perfect for effortless entertaining or everyday celebrating.

 You need just three ingredients to make this pumpkin drink.

 The following contains affiliate links, which means if you click through and make a purchase, I’ll earn a commission.
+As an Amazon Associate, I earn from qualifying purchases.
 See disclosure.

 What You Need to Make a Pumpkin Cocktail

-- Pumpkin Latte premade drink (or pumpkin ice cream)
+- Pumpkin Latte premade drink (or pumpkin spice ice cream)

-- Vodka (preferably whipped cream but plain or marshmallow will work)
+- Vodka (preferably whip cream flavored vodka or plain or marshmallow-flavored will also work)

 - Ground cinnamon and maybe cinnamon sticks for garnishes